anamika84/PaylocityBackendChallenge/README.md

 Requirements :

 Question: Able to view employees and their dependents
+Assumptions:

+    to see employee and their dependents , an employee should have one to many relationship with dependent, as an employee can have multiple dependents.
     I have created 2 Controller EmployeeController and DependentController which will deal with all employees and dependntsa relation ship.
     steps:
     "addEmployee" to add employee record in table.